marytet/DataAnalystPortfolio/customer_churn_prediction_and_retention/README.md

     </tr>
 </table>

-The table above shows the churn rate for each cluster.
-We see the lowest churn rates among customers who are in clusters 4 and 2.
+Furthermore, the table above shows the churn rate for each cluster, where we can observe that customers in clusters 4 and 2 have the lowest churn rates, which is only 0.020 and 0.247 respectively.
+This information can be useful in creating retention strategies for these two clusters to maintain their loyalty to the gym.

 To measure model performance I'll use Cumulative gains chart.